Watch baby golden-headed lion tamarin twins play at National Zoo

 For now, the zookeepers said they tell them apart by their individual body markings.
 One of the babies has a “prominent white patch on its tail,” the zoo said.
 And the other has “an abundance of gold color throughout its body.”

 The twins have personalities like their parents, keepers said.
 Lola, the mom, is “an outgoing and curious tamarin that enjoys interacting with enrichment and puzzle feeders.”
 One of them, dubbed “Golden Mane” for now, “is like mom: playful, curious and mischievous,” the zoo’s newsletter said.
-Their father, Coco, is “more shy and reserved,” and the other twin, temporarily called White Tail, “takes after him,” being “more cautious, observant and [sticking] close to dad’s side,” keepers zoo said.
+Their father, Coco, is “more shy and reserved,” and the other twin, temporarily called White Tail, “takes after him,” being “more cautious, observant and [sticking] close to dad’s side,” keepers said.

 The zoo said in its newsletter: “We often see the babies explore the habitat together.
 When they do, their individual personalities really shine through.”